-MFG 199 Manufacturing Internship variable 1-5 cr. hrs.
+MFG 199 Manufacturing Internship

 Prerequisite: Successful completion of 14 credit hours of course work or consent of department

 Students are placed in selected areas of a manufacturing facility to learn about and become acquainted with the many different aspects of the working environment.
 Dual supervision is provided by college staff and the operating business.
 Course requires 80 hours of work experience for each credit hour.